atomousek/WHyTeS/README.md

+# clone branch to separate directory

+git clone -b 2019_ecmr --single-branch https://github.com/atomousek/WHyTeS

-# Poisson distribution based outlier detection using WHyTe
+# Pedestrian flows modelling using WHyTe and testing using Breadth first search

 In progress.
 Not functional.

-This repo contains datasets and experiments related to the MESAS 2019.
+This repo contains datasets and experiments related to the RAL (icra2020).
-The readme will be extended based on the MESAS reviews.
+The readme will be extended based on the RAL reviews.

 **software used during developement:**